Happyr/annotation-warmer/Readme.md

 ## Limitations

-We are only preloading annotations for Serializer and Validation component.
+We are only warming cache for annotations to the Serializer and Validation component.